-All feedback should be as follows:
+All Feedback Should be as Follows:

-- Phrased objectively and be as full as possible concerning all sections of the assessment. - Refer only to the requirements of the particular assessment task, i.e. the skills, knowledge, values and attitudes. - Related to the Assessment Fields and Learning Outcomes, with comments against each. - Match and justify the grade, balancing positive and negative comments in proportion to the mark awarded. - Be directly actionable, so there is no uncertainty about what a student must do to address any shortcomings. - Be candid, but not cruel, about weaknesses. - Do not attempt to be humorous about failings. - Do not make comments of a personal nature.
+- Phrased objectively and be as complete as possible concerning all sections of the assessment. - Refer only to the requirements of the particular assessment task, i.e. the skills, knowledge, values and attitudes. - Related to the Assessment Fields and Learning Outcomes, with comments against each. - Match and justify the grade, balancing positive and negative comments in proportion to the mark awarded. - Be directly actionable, so there is no uncertainty about what a student must do to address shortcomings. - · Be candid, but not cruel, about weaknesses. - Do not attempt to be humorous about failings. - Do not make comments of a personal nature.

-Informal feedback
+Informal Feedback